-Instead of creating a goal to exercise seven days a week, try starting with 4-5 days.
+“Instead of creating a goal to exercise seven days a week, try starting with 4-5 days.
 Instead of looking at the big picture of wanting to lose 30 pounds, start with a goal of 5 pounds.
-Or even just 1.
+Or even just 1.”

 Think of your resolution to get fit as a marathon, not a sprint.
 With a little time, effort and patience, you’re bound to cross the finish line.

-4. Make fitness a priority
+3. Make fitness a priority

-According to the Centers for Disease Control and Prevention, regular physical activity can help to control your weight, strengthen bones and muscles, improve mental health and mood, and reduce the risk of certain diseases.
+According to the U.S. Centers for Disease Control and Prevention, regular physical activity can help to control your weight, strengthen bones and muscles, improve mental health and mood, and reduce the risk of certain diseases.
 It can even help increase your lifespan.

 5. Mix it up

-“Exercise scientists at the University of Florida observed that individuals who modified their workouts every two weeks over an eight-week period appeared to enjoy their workouts more and were more inclined to stick with their exercise programs when compared to individuals who followed the same workout regimens week after week.
+“Exercise scientists at the University of Florida observed that individuals who modified their workouts every two weeks over an eight-week period appeared to enjoy their workouts more and were more inclined to stick with their exercise programs when compared to individuals who followed the same workout regimens week after week.”

 Shaking things up can also help prevent those dreaded weight-loss plateaus.
 ACE says that varying your routine keeps you physically challenged, which prevents your body from adapting to your exercise routine.